 Get Your Guide as a travel planning site has been really terrific.
 I would recommend it over any of the other travel sites offering similar services.

 I use Omino Travel for on-the-ground transit travel.
 This includes buses, car rentals for a road trip, or train travel.
 What I also really love about Omino is the travel planning suggestions.

 When you log on to Omino and type in your destinations, it will display search results based on the shortest duration.
 Having this feature has really shaped some of my travel planning.
 Sometimes you might think the fastest way to reach your destination is by train, but sometimes it turns out the bus is better or vice versa.

 Omino also has a $5 referral program.
 Sign up and refer a friend, and as soon as they sign up and use Omino, you both get $5!

-There is something magical traveling from island to island.
+There is something magical about traveling from island to island.
 For my trips via the open sea, no better site to use than Direct Ferries.
-This travel planning website will display search results by the cheapest and shortest duration.
+This travel planning website will display search results for the cheapest and shortest duration.
 This way, you are finding the best deals with the optimal travel time.

 Direct Ferries has a user-friendly App and friendly customer service.
 I have used them most recently and had to make some changes to the travel dates.
 I was able to do this easily on their site without hassle or fees.

 A NEW and exciting travel planning app out there is Wanderlog.
 Wanderlog is especially cool if you are planning a road trip.
 Use this highly integrated app easily to keep all your travel plans organized.

 Use Wanderlog on your desktop or on your phone with the ISO/ Android App.
 In addition to keeping all your travel plans organized, you can find loads of travel guides created by locals.